NdugeloMufanadzo/NdugeloMufanadzo/README.md

 ## Hi there 👋
 Im Ndugelo a student doing my second year IT in software development based in south africa pretoria

-i cn design and build whatever i imaginde if i have an idea i can build it and ship it i am planning to start doing projects hope i might collaborate with you
+i cn design and build whatever i imaginde <br>
+if i have an idea i can build it and ship it<br>
+i am planning to start doing projects hope i might collaborate with you<br>

 fun facts:
 i used to hate code now i cant live without it<br>